BS in Computer Science Degree: Game Development and Simulation Emphasis

 Loading Form

-In addition, this simulation and game development degree requires you to complete two capstone courses.
+As you near your graduation date, you will be required to complete two capstone courses.
 You will work in teams to pursue practical research and design projects, including virtual and augmented reality.
-The capstone experience can help you demonstrate your accomplishments as a member of the GCU learning community.
+The capstone experience may help you demonstrate your accomplishments as a member of the GCU learning community.

 TOTAL CREDITS & COURSE LENGTH: